What Is Slow Birding Anyway?

 Watching birds isn’t really fast in the first place.
 The pace of a birder in the field is slow and methodical.

 And yet, traditional birding can be list-driven and competitive.

-Slow Birding explores a fresh approach to observing birds focused on re-awakening your innate birding skills while at the same time creating a deeper connection to your self and the place you live.
+Slow Birding explores a fresh approach to observing birds focused on re-awakening & fine tuning your innate birding skills while at the same time creating a deeper connection to your self and the place you live.

 Slow Birding pulls from the most recent research about how we learn birds and how our right brain and left brain can work together to tackle identification.
 Participants will explore techniques of Balanced Brain Birding, building skills to improve how we observe birds.
 At the same time, we’ll tap back into our natural curiosity about birds and their habitats.
 With Slow Birding we’ll move beyond mere identification, allow ourselves to shift our focus to bird behaviors, and we’ll make the most of birds as they present themselves wherever we are.

 Tease apart the cacophony of sound by slowing down and training your brain to interpret what you’re hearing on the landscape.
 We’ll break down bird song into the Five Voices-Simple Sounds framework to understand who and what we’re listening to.
 We’ll practice expanding our awareness and noticing seasonal changes in the soundscape.
 Slow Birding will give you a language to describe what you’re hearing to help with identification while at the same time giving you an insight into what birds are telling us about what is happening around us.